Chloë Bass

 Chloë Bass (born 1984) is an American conceptual artist who works in performance and social practice.
 Bass' work focuses on intimacy.
-She was a founding co-lead organizer of Arts in Bushwick from 2007-2011, the group that organizes Bushwick Open Studios.
+She was a founding co-lead organizer of Arts in Bushwick from 2007 to 2011, the group that organizes Bushwick Open Studios.
 She is an Assistant Professor of Art and Social Practice at Queens College, CUNY, and holds a BA from Yale University and an MFA from Brooklyn College.
 Bass was a regular contributor to Hyperallergic until 2018.
+She is represented by Alexander Gray Associates.

 Early life and education

 Bass was born in New York City in 1984 and lived on the Upper West Side.
 In 2002, she moved to New Haven to pursue a BA in Theatre Studies at Yale University.
 Two labor strikes in 2003, including a dining hall workers' strike, strongly affected Bass' undergraduate experience and influenced her later involvement with organizing.

 She completed her MFA in Performance and Interactive Media at Brooklyn College in 2011.